 The Exact Strategies I Used To Launch My Online Creative Business In Under 30 Days

-When I first launched my coaching business there was a huge sense of urgency for me to get up and running.
+When I first launched my coaching business in 2014 there was a huge sense of urgency for me to get up and running.
 I could not afford to procrastinate for I had up and walked away from my network marketing company after 4 years and not only a full time income but my only source of income.
 Needless to say, I was highly motivated to get up and running quickly.

-What I did have going for me is that I did have my game plan together, I knew my vision, purpose and message.
-I wanted to share my experiences and show other creative women and momprenuers how they could personally brand themselves to build more authentically and have more success.
-I also knew without a doubt that I wanted to build my business 100% online.
+What I did have going for me was a business game plan and strategy.
+I knew my vision, purpose and message which was to share my experiences and show other creative women and momprenuers how they could personally brand themselves more authentically and I also knew without hesitation that I wanted to build my business 100% online.

 As an introvert, the networking scene is just not my jam.
-As a creative who loves to write, being curled up with my MacBook and a fresh cup of coffee while lounging in my buttery soft yoga leggings and fuzzy socks is my personal dream scene for "working from home".
+As a creative who loves to write, being curled up with my MacBook and a fresh cup of coffee while lounging in a pair of buttery soft yoga leggings and fuzzy socks is my personal dream scene for "working from home".

 I knew that in order to launch my business I needed certain tools to help me create and deliver valuable content that would attract my online audience and people to work with as clients.

-While this sounds super simple, if you have ever started researching "how to grow an online business" the information out there can be overwhelming to the point of saying "never mind I think I will stay put in my cozy comfort zone" and crawling back in bed to veg out watching a Fixer Upper marathon and pinning new ideas for that home office on Pinterest.
+While this sounds super simple, if you have ever started researching "how to grow an online business" the information out there can be overwhelming to the point of saying "never mind I think I will stay put in my cozy comfort zone" and crawling back in bed to veg out watching an HGTV marathon while pinning new ideas for that home office on Pinterest.

 Because having a beautifully designed office space to rock out those goals IS an important super productive part of any business plan, right?!
 (Or maybe more like a diversion to avoid all the hard stuff that requires a lot of frustrated late nights while we convince ourselves how productive we are being?)

 In order to help you avoid the fetal position procrastination that may be keeping you from launching your own online business, website and blog, I am going to walk you through the exact steps and resources I used to launch my own online business in under 30 days.
-I hope it will lessen the pain of Google overload and give you some direction to start taking action.
+I hope it will lessen the pain of Google overload and give you some direction.
 Without action there can be no pay off and you deserve to be paid for your expertise!

-A little bit of housekeeping before we dive in, what I have laid out here are the action steps to take once you have clear direction on your vision, direction, target market and services/products.
+A little bit of housekeeping before we dive in, what I have laid out here are the action steps to take once you have clarity around your vision, direction, target market and services/products.
 If you are having a hard time with that first step be sure to grab my Branding: A Love Story guide to help you flush out all those details first and then come back here to get up and running.